ashar340/todo-fire/README.md

    To start using todo-fire and build it locally:

-   Run the following command to install the app and link dependencies
+   Run the following command to install the app and link dependencies from root directory

     ```shell
     > npm install